My research focuses on the political dimensions

 of socio-ecological transformations.

 I examine how socio-ecological change is directed and governed and who benefits and who loses in the process.
-I have conducted over three years of academic fieldwork in Latin America and Southeast Asia, as well as at organizational headquarters and international negotiations in the US and Europe.
+I have conducted over three years of academic fieldwork in Brazil, Indonesia, Bolivia, and Ecuador, as well as at organizational headquarters and international negotiations in the US and Europe.
 I have also worked as a consultant on tropical forest issues in Central Africa.
 I am fluent in French, Portuguese, and Spanish, and I have advanced proficiency in Bahasa Indonesia.

 I am currently working on two major research programs:

 Tropical deforestation is central to global processes of climate change, biodiversity loss, and the extinction or transformation of human cultures and livelihoods.
 Carbon emissions from deforestation account for roughly 10 percent of global greenhouse gas emissions, and deforested land is primarily converted to agriculture.
 Can existing forest governance models succeed in Reducing Emissions from Deforestation and Forest Degradation (REDD) at the global level?
 Is it possible to decouple agricultural productivity from forest clearing to ‘feed the world’ without felling the forest?
 What kinds of social and ecological relations emerge at the intersection of agricultural and environmental politics?
 The answers to these questions have profound implications for understanding the political economy of natural resources and development and the conditions for responding effectively to global climate change.